hyosung11/Launch-School/Courses/journal.md

 05:59 I didn't want to wake up at 5:10 this morning and didn't get out of bed until 5:35.
 But I'm in front of the computer and ready to study now.

 07:27 I have so much to learn about using concise syntax while programming.

+08:59 Back from walk with the kids.
+Ready to go to the gym.